Kurt Vonnegut: High school and Cornell University

 After graduating from Shortridge in 1940, Vonnegut enrolled at Cornell University in Ithaca, New York.
-He wanted to study the humanities or become an architect like his father, but his father and brother Bernard, an atmospheric scientist, urged him to study a "useful" discipline.
+He wanted to study the humanities and had aspirations of becoming an architect like his father, but his father and brother Bernard, an atmospheric scientist, urged him to study a "useful" discipline.
 As a result, Vonnegut majored in biochemistry, but he had little proficiency in the area and was indifferent towards his studies.
-As his father had been a member at MIT, Vonnegut was entitled to join the Delta Upsilon fraternity, and did.
+As his father had been a member of the Delta Upsilon fraternity at MIT, Vonnegut was entitled to join and did so.
 He overcame stiff competition for a place at the university's independent newspaper, The Cornell Daily Sun, first serving as a staff writer, then as an editor.
-By the end of his first year, he was writing a column titled "Innocents Abroad", which reused jokes from other publications.
-He later penned a piece "Well All Right" focusing on pacifism, a cause he strongly supported, arguing against US intervention in World War II.
+By the end of his first year, he was writing a column titled "Innocents Abroad," which reused jokes from other publications.
+He later penned a piece titled "Well All Right" focusing on pacifism, a cause he strongly supported, arguing against US intervention in World War II.

 World War II

-The attack on Pearl Harbor brought the US into the war.
-Vonnegut was a member of Reserve Officers' Training Corps, but poor grades and a satirical article in Cornell's newspaper cost him his place there.
+The attack on Pearl Harbor brought the United States into World War II.
+Vonnegut was a member of Cornell's Reserve Officers' Training Corps unit, but poor grades and a satirical article in Cornell's newspaper cost him his place there.
 He was placed on academic probation in May 1942 and dropped out the following January.
-No longer eligible for a deferment as a member of ROTC, he faced likely conscription into the United States Army.
+No longer eligible for a deferment as a member of ROTC, he faced likely conscription into the U.S. Army.
 Instead of waiting to be drafted, he enlisted in the Army and in March 1943 reported to Fort Bragg, North Carolina, for basic training.
 Vonnegut was trained to fire and maintain howitzers and later received instruction in mechanical engineering at the Carnegie Institute of Technology and the University of Tennessee as part of the Army Specialized Training Program (ASTP).

 In early 1944, the ASTP was canceled due to the Army's need for soldiers to support the D-Day invasion, and Vonnegut was ordered to an infantry battalion at Camp Atterbury, south of Indianapolis in Edinburgh, Indiana, where he trained as a scout.
 He lived so close to his home that he was "able to sleep in [his] own bedroom and use the family car on weekends".

-On May 14, 1944, Vonnegut returned home on leave for Mother's Day weekend to discover that his mother had committed suicide the previous night by overdosing on sleeping pills.
+On May 14, 1944, Vonnegut returned home on leave for Mother's Day weekend to discover that his mother had killed herself the previous night by overdosing on sleeping pills.
 Possible factors that contributed to Edith Vonnegut's suicide include the family's loss of wealth and status, Vonnegut's forthcoming deployment overseas, and her own lack of success as a writer.
 She was inebriated at the time and under the influence of prescription drugs.